-There’s no shortage of articles in circulation from 2010 onwards detailing the visitor experience of travel to Sri Lanka as one filled with military checkpoints, empty buildings and a scarred landscape.
+Travel to Sri Lanka can still raise a controversial debate.
+There’s no shortage of articles in circulation from 2010 onwards detailing a visit to Sri Lanka as one filled with military checkpoints, empty buildings and a scarred landscape.
 This compact island in the Indian Ocean remained off-limits while civil war raged for 26 years from 1983 to 2009 and a devastating Boxing Day tsunami in 2004 halted what there was of momentary peace.

 Sri Lanka is rapidly making up for lost time in its regeneration and conservation efforts to bring back its serendipitous namesake – a small space containing huge variety in its pristine beach lowlands and tea hill highlands, ancient ruins and UNESCO World Heritage sites, wildlife in safari lands and whale watching shores, and an incredible cultural and culinary scene.
 It’s more than ready to begin stealing the limelight from its favoured neighbours, India and the Maldives.

-War and Post War – The Tourism Protest & Travelling Present
+War and Post War Sri Lanka – The Tourism Protest & Travelling Present

 Sri Lanka then became a country run by a government accused of war crimes; a destination documented in UN reports and war councils for its corruption and authoritarian stance.
 Angry protests still erupt against travellers ‘supporting it’ via tourism drives.